sr99622/libonvif/README.md

 directory selector on the Modules tab in onvif-gui to set the folder location.
 <p>
-Please consult the sample.py program in the modules folder of onvif-gui to learn more about how process works.
+Please consult the sample.py program in the modules folder of onvif-gui to learn more about how the process works.

 ---
 &nbsp;